-For example, you might be ticketed for tailgating simply because traffic suddenly slowed down and you were in the middle of adjusting to the new conditions.
+For example, you might be ticketed for tailgating in NYC simply because traffic suddenly slowed down and you were in the middle of adjusting to the new conditions.
 The officer might not have been receptive to your plea at the time you were pulled over, but the traffic judge might.

 From poorly calibrated radar guns to simple errors in the ticketing officer’s judgment, there are a number of ways to contest any ticket.
 It’s important not to lose hope and not to simply assume there’s no way to beat your citation.
 For an idea about some successful defenses against traffic violations, see below:

 When you decide to fight your ticket in New York City, you will most likely need some kind of evidence to convince the judge of your innocence.
 After all, he or she isn’t going to simply take your word for it.
 Here are some examples of evidence you can use to support your arguments in traffic ticket cases: